Kiki-s-homebox/webshop-frontend/GIT-GUIDELINES.md

   git commit --amend
   git push --force-with-lease
   ```
 - **Before committing**: Before committing you can lint and fix your code against linters by running `npm run precommit`.
+This is very usefull tool and it combines prettier and ESLint checks.
+(Prettier is a code refactoring tool that makes it ESLint friendly)

 ### 2. Branching <a name="branching"></a>